Trails and Open Space Coalition, Colorado Springs

 Sinton Trail (Open) detour created (no change)

-Temporary closures will affect Black Forest Regional Park and the Pikes Peak Greenway this winter, while planned construction and upgrades are completed beginning in October.
+Temporary closures will affect Black Forest Regional Park (playground area) and the Pikes Peak Greenway this winter, while planned construction and upgrades are completed beginning in October.

-- The US Forest Service announced five trails in the Bear Creek Watershed have been closed.
+- The US Forest Service announced trails in the Bear Creek Watershed have been closed, including the Palmer Loop.
 Forest Service trails 665, 667, 668, 701 and 720, from the junction with 701 to 668, are closed to all users.
 The emergency order says the closure will remain in effect until September 2014 unless rescinded.

 - Greenway from Nevada south.
 150-foot section is gone, work needed includes embankment, bridge and trail.
 Will be closed significant amount of time due to extent and complexity of damage.